anton-khodak/argparse2cwl-blog/_posts/2016-05-13-argument-parsers.markdown

 There are much more `sys.argv` dots than `argparse` dots, though the number of files is pretty close; it means that projects that don't use argument parsers intensively, one or two times per project, tend to use `sys.argv`.
 It is also more widespread among popular repositories, but I looked through some of them and they tend to use argument parsers in targets others than bio tools which I am supposed to convert.

-Generally, the statistics show that argparse2cwl project has good chances to be useful for a wide circle of cases.
+In general, the statistics show that argparse2cwl project has good chances to be useful for a wide circle of cases.
 Even though the most popular argument parser is not appropriate for processing, there are more than enought tools which use `argparse`.
 Nevertheless, the number of usages of other argument parsers is not so insignificant to neglect them, so it would be nice to add their support too.

 [pypi]: https://pypi.python.org/pypi?:action=browse&show=all&c=388